Irreducible module decompositions of rank 2 symmetric hyperbolic Kac-Moody Lie algebras by $\mathfrak{sl}_2$ subalgebras which are generalizations of principal $\mathfrak{sl}_2$ subalgebras: Unitary principal series representation and complementary series representation

-From the above, with five exceptions, neither a highest weight module nor a lowest weight module containing a root vector about the root of type B is a complementary series representation. \end{proof} Next, we consider the case $i = j - 1$ or $i = j + 1$.
-From symmetry, it is sufficient to consider the case $i = j - 1$.
-In this case, $\lambda$ can be written
+From the above, with three exceptions, neither a highest weight module nor a lowest weight module containing a root vector about the root of type B is a complementary series representation. \end{proof} Next, we consider the case $i = j - 1$.
+In this case, we have